MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/throwable-setup.md

         - **2D Throw Velocity**: The velocity to apply to an object when it's thrown on PC.
         - **Throw Direction Offset**: A directional offset to apply to an object when it's thrown on PC.
         - **Throw Target Poses:** A list of target poses used to place the avatar's hand when an item is thrown.
 The position and rotation offsets are relative to the position of the avatar's hand when the throw was initiated.
 The avatar will interpolate using the animation curve from the previous pose to the current one sequentially down the list for the amount of time defined in interpolation time.
 The object will be released and the throw hand pose will be used at the second to last target.

+        You can add or remove poses by clicking the "+" or "-" buttons located below the list.
+The number to the right of **Throw Target Poses** tells you how many poses are in the list.
         - **Show Aim arc::** TBD
             - **Aim Arc Origin:** TBD
             - **Override Aim Arc Color:** TBD